One Day in Arches National Park: A Complete Guide

 Camping near Arches National Park

-Alternatively, you can backcountry camp in Arches (see here for my packing list for backcountry camping trips).
-To do so, you’ll need to pick up a $7 permit from the Backcountry Permit Office (note- this is two miles south of Moab, located at 2282 SW Resource Blvd., Moab, UT), up to a week ahead of time.
-Some unique things about backpacking in Arches:
+To camp in the backcountry of Arches, you’ll need to pick up a $7 permit from the Backcountry Permit Office (note- this is two miles south of Moab, located at 2282 SW Resource Blvd., Moab, UT), up to a week ahead of time.

 • To reduce the impact of backcountry camping on Arches’ delicate environment, camping permits are extremely limited… as in, like, four per day (you can see the available campsites here).
 Honestly, if you’re going during the busy summer season, it’s pretty unlikely you’ll be able to snag a permit if you’re only in the park for a day- but totally worth a shot!